babylonhealth/ios-playbook/Cookbook/Technical-Documents/PullAssigners.md

 #### Excluding yourself from auto assignment

 There are some scenarios where you'd like to prevent yourself from being automatically assigned as a reviewer, e.g. holidays.
-To do this, simply click your avatar in the top right of GitHub, click "Set status" and then tick "Busy".
+To do this, simply click your avatar in the top right of GitHub, click "Set status", tick "Busy" then confirm by clicking "Set status".
 Busy team members will not be automatically assigned as reviewers.

 ## GitHub PRs configuration (protected branches)